gabCodes/RL_FlightControl/README.md

 # Code: A study on sample-efficient model-free algorithms for flight control tasks

-Code used for my master's thesis, will be updated to be more user friendly (for files like policy_plotter, faul_cases, etc).
+Code used for my master's thesis, will be updated to be more user friendly (for files like policy_plotter, fault_cases, etc).

 > **Note:** The code currently requires **Windows OS** as the Cessna Citation model is compiled for a Windows architecture.